-One of the Russian scribes was indeed compelled to express his unabashed ‘admiration’ to his hosts…in particular, for the “far superior quality” of American “propaganda“.
-Now it’s fair to say his hosts were taken aback by what was at best a backhanded compliment.
+That they were indeed impressed was in no doubt.
+One of the Russian scribes was in fact compelled to express his unabashed ‘admiration’ to his hosts…in particular, for the “far superior quality” of American “propaganda“.
+Now it’s fair to say his hosts were taken aback by what was at best a backhanded compliment, or maybe an attempt at Russo-Slavic humour that escaped the Americans.
 After some collegial ‘piss-taking’ about the stereotypes associated with Western “press freedom” versus those of the controlled media in the Soviet system, one of the Americans called on their Russian colleague to explain what he meant.
-In fractured English, he replied with the following: ‘It’s very simple…In Soviet Union, we don’t believe our propaganda.
-In America, you actually believe yours!’
+In the fractured English for which Russians are well known, he replied: ‘It’s very simple…In Soviet Union, we don’t believe our propaganda.
+In America, you believe yours!’

 As amusing as this anecdote is, the reality of the Russian journo’s jibe doesn’t simply remain true now; that ‘belief’ has become even more delusional, farcical, and above all, dangerous.
 One suspects that Russian journos today would think much the same.
 And in few cases has the “delusional”,“farcical”, and “dangerous” nature of this conviction been more evident than with the West’s continued provocations of Russia, with “Skripalgate” in Old Blighty (see here, and here), and “Russia-Gate” stateside (see here, and here) being prime, though far from the only, exemplars we might point to.